 Formerly the pride of Cattistock was its renowned carillon of 35 bells cast in Louvain, the first in England.
 The mellow tones rang out over the village, with a church worthy of a town.
 Sadly they were destroyed in a fire in the church tower in 1939, but the church remains one of the finest 19th century churches in the county of Dorset.

-The buses continued running through the second world war but by 1948 there were still only three buses in the fleet.
+The maroon and grey buses continued running through the second world war but by 1948 there were still only three buses in the fleet.
 Although Albert reached the retirement age of 65 in 1944 he continued to help run the business (and drove) until he died in May 1956, aged 77.
 (Susan had already passed on in February 1949, aged 73).
 George Collins himself died prematurely in 1948 at the age of 48, when Albert's grandson Ivor Collins took over the day to day running of the firm, but still with his mother Ethel's guiding hand.
 Ethel died in August 1973 at the age of 72.
 During the 1980s Ivor was succeeded in turn by his son Nigel - the fourth and (last) generation of the family to be involved with the business.
 Sadly Ivor too passed on prematurely at the age of 58 in 1985.
 Albert and his family lie together in the peaceful churchyard of St Peter and St Paul in Cattistock.

 The main bus service was from Cattistock through Maiden Newton, Frampton, Grimstone and Stratton to Dorchester, terminating in the Council Yard off Trinity Street.
 This was then a wonderful place to be with a rich galaxy of independent operators vehicles gathered together from all the villages around the county town.
 For many years the Dorchester service was a market days only (Wednesdays and Saturdays) operation.
 But Pearce's did not have the road to Dorchester entirely to themselves.
 An Evershot operator called Frank Legg also ran via Rampisham, Cattistock and Maiden Newton on his way to Dorchester - and on the same days as well.
 Like Pearce, this route had started in the 1920s but in those far-off carless days there was enough trade for all - and of course buses were also very small in seating capacity compared with today.
 Legg also operated from Evershot to Yeovil three days a week and added a post-war route to Sherborne on Thursdays.